 Since becoming born-again, I’ve lived in four different countries.
-I’ve joined Baptist, Anglican, Salvation Army, and Pentecostal churches; accidentally fallen into a cult; experienced the Toronto Blessing in London; fallen hard for the prosperity gospel; dabbled in the emergent church; thought about returning to Catholicism; then finally decided that Christianity was far too confusing and divisive, and considered becoming a Buddhist.
+I’ve joined Baptist, Anglican, Calvary, Church of Christ, and Pentecostal churches; accidentally fallen into a cult; experienced the Toronto Blessing in London; fallen hard for the prosperity gospel; dabbled in the emergent church; thought about returning to Catholicism; then finally decided that Christianity was far too confusing and divisive, and considered becoming a Buddhist.
 I wanted peace and NO FIGHTING!
 And Christians seemed to always be arguing about whose theology was correct and whose was wrong – whereas Buddha just sat serenely and meditated his way into Nirvana.
 Thank God I read a book called “I Once Was a Buddhist Nun” that opened my eyes about Buddhism or I would be chanting with the Dalai Lama by now.

 Because of my varied religious experiences, my image of God looked like an alien hybrid.
 I wasn’t sure who He was anymore.
 Was He a prosperity genie who emerged from a lamp rubbed with the right prosperity scriptures; or a dictatorial tyrant who snarled, “It’s my way or the highway”?
 Was He someone who needed to be praised and worshipped because He had self-esteem issues, or a cosmic disciplinarian with His star-studded bamboo cane, making me suffer so as to “build my Christian character”?